Surfaces of revolution with prescribed mean and skew curvatures in Lorentz-Minkowski space: Prescribed skew curvature equation in Lorentz-Minkowski space

 Then, we have the following ODE for A

 If $y'(u)\equiv0$ we have a cylinder.
 Otherwise, we are led to

 Now, using the definition of $A$ above, we finally find that

 Observe that the equation above is identical to Eq. (\ref{EqGraphuYWithYaxis}), but instead of finding $y(u)$ as a function of $u$ we found its inverse.
-This shows that a graph of a solution $f(u)$ of Eq. (\ref{EqGraphuYWithYaxis}) gives rise to a revolution surface with prescribed $S$ with either $x$- or the $y$-axis as the independent variable direction, i.e., we can choose either $\gamma(u)=(u,f(u),0)$ or $\gamma(u)=(f(u),u,0)$ to rotate around the spacelike $x$-axis.
-Notice that the causal character of $\gamma$, and the respective revolution surface, does not depend on this choice.
+This shows that a graph of a solution $f(u)$ of Eq. (\ref{EqGraphuYWithYaxis}) gives rise to a surface of revolution with prescribed $S$ with either $x$- or the $y$-axis as the independent variable direction, i.e., we can choose either $\gamma(u)=(u,f(u),0)$ or $\gamma(u)=(f(u),u,0)$ to rotate around the spacelike $x$-axis.
+Notice that the causal character of $\gamma$, and the respective surface of revolution, does not depend on this choice.